Leigh Baker | January 6, 2025

 Global products delivered through global supply chains are subject to disruption, waste and expense.
 Whether it’s a burst water main or a freighter blocking the Suez Canal – big systems have big disruption and wastage potential.

 There’s a wealth of sustainable and regenerative solutions knowledge available online – much of it open source.
-So finding a local niche and meeting its needs can enable both local businesses and local communities to thrive.
+So finding a local niche and meeting local needs using local resources and global know-how can enable both local businesses and local communities to thrive.

 Some people, approaches and movements you may recognise are:

-9. Business is absolutely dependent on communities and ecosystems
+9. Recognise business is absolutely dependent on communities and ecosystems

 Both ecosystem collapse and social fragmentation – both being accelerated by extractive 20th century business models – are becoming existential threats to economic continuity.
 Industry will not thrive in the long term if it endlessly exploits and degrades the communities and ecosystems it operates within.